-Although this policy was developed for FIPS 140-1 certification of the FIPS 140-1 certified version of our NetFortress® VPN-1, ("GVPN"), and the NetFortress® 10, products, the policy reflects general rules and regulations.
-These rules and regulations must be followed in all phases of all GVPN projects, including the design, development, manufacturing, and service, including deliver/distribution of products.
+Although this policy was developed for FIPS 140-1 validation of the NetFortress[®] VPN-1, ("GVPN"), the NetFortress[®] 10 and the NetFortress[®] 100 products, the policy reflects general rules and regulations for the Fortress Technologies, Inc. These rules and regulations must be followed in all phases of all NF-F FIPS 140-1 projects, including the design, development, manufacturing, service, and deliver/distribution of software and hardware products.